5 Important Lessons Learned from Street Fighter 2

 A quick Google search reveals another Indian gentleman with similar abilities.
 Meet Agni, the Hindu god of flame.

-According to Wikipedia, Agni "is depicted with two or seven hands, two heads and three legs, [and fourteen] fiery tongues with which he licks sacrificial butter."
+According to Wikipedia, Agni "is depicted with two or seven hands, two heads and three legs, fiery tongues with which he licks sacrificial butter."
 That sounds a lot like our body-morphing, flame-barfing buddy Dhalsim with the exception of that butter blurb, which awkwardly reminds us of Last Tango in Paris.

 The lesson: